Chicago Lawn, Chicago: Racial issues

 Chicago's changing racial demographics had a profound impact on Chicago Lawn.
 In the 1960s many of the white Americans had fled Englewood & West Englewood and Chicago Lawn became a target for civil rights groups' open housing marches during the Civil Rights Movement.
 In 1966, as part of the Chicago Freedom Movement, Martin Luther King Jr. led a march into Marquette Park, where the marchers met a violent reaction.
 King himself was hit by a rock.
 Violence also erupted in the neighborhood when Gage Park High School attempted to integrate after Brown v.
 Board of Education (1954).
-The 1990 Census still showed non-Hispanic whites as the largest demographic group by race, comprising 43% of the population.
+The 1990 census still showed non-Hispanic whites as the largest demographic group by race, comprising 43% of the population.

-However, over the next decade the racial composition of the neighborhood changed radically and by the 2000 Census African Americans had become the largest racial group comprising 53% of the population, with Hispanic and Non-Hispanic whites groups accounting for 35% and 10% respectively.
-There are also black Jewish and Palestinian communities in the neighborhood.
+However, over the next decade the racial composition of the neighborhood changed radically and by the 2000 census African Americans had become the largest racial group comprising 53% of the population, with Hispanic and Non-Hispanic whites groups accounting for 35% and 10% respectively.
+There are also Jewish and Palestinian communities in the neighborhood.
 Some Irish, Poles, and Lithuanians still remain too, although most have moved further south and west.
 Many of the Lithuanians and Poles have reestablished their communities in Lemont.

-Arabs and Islamic community
+Arab community

 By the 1920s Arabs immigrated to Chicago, and political turmoil in the decades following the 1948 creation of Israel brought more Palestinian Muslims to Chicago.
 Arab families live in Chicago Lawn and Gage Park Neighborhoods.
 Arab community founded Chicago Islamic Center and Mosque on 63rd.
 Many Middle Eastern store and restaurant near Mosque area.
 Arab families come from Palestine, Jordan, Syria, and Lebanon.
 In the 1950s, Palestinians with families moved out of their boardinghouses and shops and into apartments and homes just west of Chicago's "Black Belt."
 By the 1970s, they formed a concentrated residential community in Gage Park and Chicago Lawn, on the South Side, and had established a business district with stores catering to Arab clientele.
+Arab community founded Chicago Islamic Center and Mosque on 63rd.
+Many Middle Eastern store and restaurant near the Mosque area.
 Chicago's largest concentration of Palestinians still lives in these areas and in the communities to the south and west of them.
-In the 1980s, many upwardly mobile Palestinian families moved to the southwest suburbs, bringing significant Palestinian and Arab populations to Bridgeview, Alsip, Oak Lawn, Hickory Hills, Palos Hills.
-Alsalm Mosque Foundation is small place to worship, Palestinians built new Mosque Foundation in 1982 in Bridgeview.